gagle/node-properties/README-1.0.0.md

 b = ${a}
 ```

+Note: If you are using the `include` option take into account that the variables are local to the file, they cannot be used to access the properties of other files.

 If you need to get the value of a key that belongs to a section prefix the key with the section followed by `|`.

 ```